Please note: This post contains affiliate links.

 If selecting a focus verse or theme is a new idea to you, I want to encourage you to check out this post where I share my process in greater detail.

-If you’re thinking you’d like to lead with greater purpose this next year, I want to invite you to sign up for the Women’s Ministry Makeover.
-Over 8 weeks we’ll take a look at how God might want to makeover your ministry with an addition, a minor renovation, or maybe a little demolition.
+If you’d like to lead with greater purpose this next year, the Women’s Ministry Makeover is just what you need.
+Over 8 lessons we’ll take a look at how God might want to makeover your ministry with an addition, a minor renovation, or maybe a little demolition.

 Our planning process doesn’t need to look like throwing spaghetti at a wall, instead, we can be throwing well-aimed darts at a target.